FriesW/PushToProd/assembly/guide.md

 Align the bottom piece with the box, and then clamp at the front of the box, from its left to right side.
 This will assure the horizontal alignment of the bottom piece and help keep it in place.
-Hold the box such that you can apply vertical force, pressing the bottom against the box.
+Hold the box such that you can apply vertical force, pressing the bottom piece against the box.
 Now, angle the box so the edge between the front and bottom pieces is horizontal, and the bottom of the box is rotated 45 deg from horizontal.

 Place the tip of the glue gun as close to the joint as possible and then pull the trigger a few times, filling the area with glue.
 Make sure to wait for the glue to cool before moving the box out of this orientation.
 The glue could